St Martin Care Home, Herten

 The uneven subsoil presented a special challenge.
 Originally, the building was supposed to be founded on a floor slab, but there was insufficient load-bearing capacity across the entire foundation area.
 After consulting with in-house structural engineers and the PORR Oevermann building materials laboratory, a cost-optimised foundation with vibro compaction piles emerged as the solution of choice.
 On top of all that, the site required extensive probing for buried explosive ordnance.
 The potentially hazardous points that had been detected were successfully eliminated in cooperation with the authorities.

-The new building for the St Martin Care Home in Herten.© PORR
+The new building of the St. Martin nursing home was built in Herten.© PORR / Joachim Pantel

-The facility has 80 single rooms, communal areas, administrative offices, a chapel and a canteen kitchen.© PORR
+The facility has 80 single rooms, common areas, administrative offices, a chapel and a commercial kitchen.© PORR / Joachim Pantel

-The new building is completely accessible, enabling individual care in small groups of residents.© PORR
+The completely barrier-free new building allows individual care in small residential groups.© PORR / Joachim Pantel